The 3 R’s of Leadership ~ Reflection, Relationships & Resiliency

 In a world characterized by extremes and polarities in language and feeling, it’s always important to clarify that I’m not advocating an emotional free for all at work – rather the honest expression of emotion.
 This is a form of power that is rarely spoken about inside or outside of the workplace.

 As my “manager” you may empower me to make certain decisions and execute them within established parameters – but that usually does not mean that I can openly disagree with your choice or that of the organization for fear that my frankness will be interpreted as a sign of not being a “team player,” or worse.
-From my organizational view, fear still dominates the emotional undercurrent in most workplace interactions.
-This is most evident when we confront traditional power.
-Sometimes the fear is subtle but it stills shapes the nature of the communication and contribution.

 In an article in Fast Company, 10 Ways to Lose Your Best Employees, author Andrew Bennett wrote, I spoke with a prominent business school professor who told me that no corporate function lags behind today so dramatically as talent.
 He sees improvement and innovations in every area except in the vital matter of managing people.
 That’s astonishing – and its lunacy at a time when people costs tend to be upwards of 50 percent of a company’s expenses”